yvesfurrer/Droughts-Coups/README.md

 R 4.4.2.
 Required packages are installed automatically in section 0 of the script.

 ## Contact
-Yves Furrer
+Yves Furrer,
-yves.furrer@stud.unilu.ch
+yves.furrer@stud.unilu.ch,
 Master's Programm:
-Philosophy, Politics and Economy
+Philosophy, Politics and Economy,
 University of Lucerne